petergridge/Irrigation-V5/README.md

 The program issues Home Assistant [events](#events) so you can undertake other automations if required.

 There is also support for a [pump or master solenoid](#pump-or-master-solenoid), running [programs](#interlock) or [zones](#zone-group) sequentially or concurrently.

+The [custom card](https://github.com/petergridge/Irrigation-Card) renders the program configuration as a card.
+It exposes in addition to the state of each of the configured helpers:
+* the remaining run time for the program and zone
+* the last run and/or next run details
+Some configuration items (show config) of this control do not affect the watering, but impact the behaviour of the custom card.

 ## INSTALLATION